hex-7546/Memory-and-Addresses-Using-C-/README.md

 <b>Output:</b> We cannot predict.

-It may be 0x12345 or 0x54321 or any other address within 0x00000 to 0xFFFFF.
+It may be 0x12345 or 0x54321 or any other address within the range of 0x00000 to 0xFFFFF.

 But we can say in 16 bits compilers address must be within 0x0000 to 0xFFFF and in 32 bits compilers memory address must be within 0x00000000 to 0xFFFFFFFF.

-<b>Note:</b> <i>Suppose your c compiler is based on the microprocessor which total address buses are 32 then its total size of addressable memory will be:</i>
+<b>Note:</b> <i>Suppose your c compiler is based on the microprocessor where total address buses are 32 then its total size of addressable memory will be:</i>
 <div align="center">

 `Addressable Memory = 2 ^ (Number of Address Bus)`